SquidBits1/Gimage/Main Files/log.md

 I want to create a UI before carrying on with anything else, the problem is having a UI that allows you to see how your edits effect the image whilst you are editing it.
 I'm not sure if you can do that with tkinter.
 PyQT may work better.

+### June 11th
+I started working on a GUI to show the user the images that are actually being edited.
+I did some research to find a good GUI module to use, as I knew tkinter would not be viable.
+It was important that the module would have good image tools, so I settled on PyQt, which has good image capabilities with four classes for handling Image Data.
+QPixmap is the class most important for my project, which handles showing images on screen.
+In the future I could use the QPicture class to allow painting.
+[Here is the documentation for PyQt image classes.](https://doc.qt.io/qtforpython-5/PySide2/QtGui/QPixmap.html#PySide2.QtGui.PySide2.QtGui.QPixmap.isQBitmap)